bastenefg/protocols/_sources/index.rst.txt

 Bastien's protocols
 ================

 Welcome!
-This site collects protocols used in our lab.
+This site collects protocols developed for my research over the years.
+Feel free to reach out to baymon[at]mit.edu for any questions or feedback.

 .. image:: _static/header.png
    :alt: Lab header image